nbarendes/FCND-Estimation-CPP/README.md

   // OUTPUT:
   //   update the member variable cov to the predicted covariance

-  // HINTS
-  // - update the covariance matrix cov according to the EKF equation.
-  //
-  // - you may find the current estimated attitude in variables rollEst, pitchEst, state(6).
-  //
-  // - use the class MatrixXf for matrices.
-To create a 3x5 matrix A, use MatrixXf A(3,5).
-  //
-  // - the transition model covariance, Q, is loaded up from a parameter file in member variable Q
-  //
-  // - This is unfortunately a messy step.
-Try to split this up into clear, manageable steps:
-  //   1) Calculate the necessary helper matrices, building up the transition jacobian
-  //   2) Once all the matrices are there, write the equation to update cov.
-  //
-  // - if you want to transpose a matrix in-place, use A.transposeInPlace(), not A = A.transpose()
-  //

   // we'll want the partial derivative of the Rbg matrix MatrixXf RbgPrime = GetRbgPrime(rollEst, pitchEst, ekfState(6));